If you’re a photography business owner and serious about results in 2018, this guide on photographer marketing will change your life.

 Here’s three examples:

-Good – This is good… but what they’re missing here is the most important thing a person needs to get in touch with you: your contact information.
-The easier you make it for a visitor to get in touch, the more leads you’re going to bring in.
+Good – This is good… but what would really help the photographer would be to add the most important thing a person needs to get in touch with you: your contact information.
+The “Contact” button at the top is helpful, but the easier you make it for a visitor to get in touch, the more leads you’re going to bring in.

 Better – Like the image above, I’d rather have a site that converts visitors to clients than one that other photographers like.
 Sometimes photographers (as artists) focus on building a beautiful site, but it just doesn’t convert visitors into leads.
 Too many photographers make websites for other photographers, not potential clients.
 Consider that for a moment: Do I want my peers to like my website, or my customers?
 Here’s what I mean:

 Best – Which do you think is going to convert more visitors to leads?
-Here, Gia combines the best of both worlds.
+Here, Michael Will uses a “Welcome Mat” to immediately prompt site visitors to become leads using one of his best photos as the background.

 With my clients, I use an 4-step system: I could easily write a 3,000 word article on each of these so what you read below are the most-important pieces of information.
 Do not skim them and try to implement.